©

 Bienvenue à Noirlac !

-Privilege Pass price at Noirlac Abbey: €6 instead of €9 for the visit
+Privilege Pass price at Noirlac Abbey: €6 instead of €9 for self-guided or guided tours

 Activities

-Self-guided tour of the monument with leaflet (FR/EN)
+Self-guided tour of the abbey (with leaflet in French and English)

-ResoNance sound trail: offered on open afternoons – Access included in admission price.
+ResoNance sound trail: offered on the afternoons when the exhibition is open – Access included in the price of admission.

 Tuesday to Sunday, 2pm to 5pm